Staff Information

 Simone has a deep commitment to Providence College and its success in advancing social justice, equity, access and inclusivity.

-Perla Castillo Calderon
+Perla Castillo Calderon, M.Ed.

 Director of the Center at Moore Hall